Best Ad Blockers for Chrome Android Central 2021

 - Block Google ads: Fair AdBlocker by STANDS

 On top of blocking pop-up ads, AdBlock keeps banner ads from downloading within the content you're reading and stops commercials from showing in YouTube videos.
-AdBlock doesn't ask for personal information before you install the browser extension and it doesn't keep information about your browser history or other online activity.
+AdBlock doesn't ask for personal information before installing the browser extension, and it doesn't keep information about your browser history or other online activity.

 AdBlocker Ultimate stops every kind of ad.
 It doesn't have a whitelist, so there is no way to make an exception for an ad or pop-up to get through.
 This is a good way to protect yourself from phishing schemes that tend to look like legitimate ads and stop malicious downloads that sometimes hide in enticing ads.